-This refers to how black or white the barcode appears to a scanner.
+How black or white the barcode appears to a scanner.

 - Minimum Reflectance

-This refers to whether the dark bars have enough difference from the white space.
+Whether the dark bars have enough difference from the white space.

 - Edge Contrast Minimum

-This identifies the least distinct difference between a black bar and a white space
+Identifies the least distinct difference between a black bar and a white space

-This refers to how much the black/white contrast varies across the barcode
+How much the black/white contrast varies across the barcode

-Identifies whether there are white marks in the black bars, or black marks in the white spaces
+- Whether there are white marks in the black bars, or black marks in the white spaces

 Identifies how accurate the different widths of the bars and spaces are

-This will check to see if the light margins on each side, the check digit, and the encodation of data are correct
+Check if the light margins on each side, the check digit, and the encodation of data are correct

 Each parameter is given an individual grade, which in turn is amalgamated into a final grade.
-The American ANSI grades are listed A-F, and are equivalent to the ISO/IEC grades in the following manner: